samshetty/population-metrics/README.md

   WHERE    LSAD = 'Metropolitan Statistical Area'

 ```

+    2. **For Analyst requirement #2:**
-    2. **Task #2 - A different analyst wants to know about population and unemployment rates of the US at the county level.**
+       _A different analyst wants to know about population and unemployment rates of the US at the county level._
-```
+       **Query:  **
        --Pivot the population and unemployment from 2 different sources into respective temp tables and join the 2 tables on the county column and year.
 Then insert it into a new fact table for querying

+```
 DROP TABLE IF EXISTS temp_county_population_by_year;

 CREATE TEMPORARY TABLE IF NOT EXISTS temp_county_population_by_year AS